pwood/middleauth/README.md

 It is recommended that you use `docker-compose` to deploy `middleauth` on a Docker host.

-An example `docker-compose.yml` follows, it assumes you have port 80 and 443 open on `traefik` with the entrypoints named `web` and `websecure` respectively.
+An example `docker-compose.yml` follows, it assumes you have port 80 and 443 open on `traefik` with the entry points named `web` and `websecure` respectively.
 It also services the `middleauth` webserver on a subdomain of `auth.example.org`.
 This will be used as `middleauth` develops to optionally show a login screen.
+It defines the `middleauth` forward auth middleware, this is used later by the services you are protecting.

 ```yaml
 version: '3.5'